PhineasPhreak/documents-learning/README.md

-# documents-learning
+## documents-learning
-Many documents added, for Kali Linux (Linux Shell, Penetration, Metasploit, So on)
+Many documents added, for Kali Linux and others distribution (Linux Shell, Penetration, Metasploit, So on)